Uniqueness and Symmetry in Problems of Optimally Dense Packings

 Let $\T({n,m})$ denote the space of all tilings by $m$-pronged tiles, each prong congruent to one of the $n$ isosceles triangles dividing an $n$-gon as defined above.
 Let $X$ be a closed, PSL$(2,\R)$-invariant subset of $\T({n,m})$ and let $Y$ be a closed, PSL$(2,\R)$-invariant subset of $\T({n',m'})$.
 We want to show that, under various assumptions, $X$ and $Y$ cannot be topologically conjugate. \vs.1 \nd {\bf Lemma 10}.
 If $\phi: X \to Y$ is a topological conjugacy, $\phi$ maps degenerate tilings to degenerate tilings and nondegenerate tilings to nondegenerate tilings.
 Moreover, for nondegenerate tilings the points of tangency of the horoballs at the sphere at infinity are not changed by $\phi$. \vs.1 \nd Proof.
 The proof is essentially that of Lemma 3.
 The fact that we were dealing with fixed-sum tilings (with $n=n'=3$ and $m=m'=2$) was never used. \vs.1 \nd {\bf Theorem 9}.
-If $n=3$ and $n'=5$ and $X\subseteq \T({n,m})$ contains nondegenerate tilings then $X$ and $Y\subseteq \T({n',m'})$ are not topologically conjugate. \vs.1 \nd Proof.
+Let $n=3$ and $n'=5$.
+Suppose $X\subseteq \T({n,m})$ contains nondegenerate tilings, is invariant under $\G^n$ and closed, and suppose $Y\subseteq \T({n',m'})$ is invariant under $\G^n$ and closed.
+Then the actions of $\G^n$ on $X$ and $Y$ are not topologically conjugate. \vs.1 \nd Proof.
 For a nondegenerate tiling in $\T({3,m})$, the ``cusp point set'', the set of points at infinity that meet horoballs, is conjugate, by some fixed element of PSL$(2,\R)$ to $\Q \cup \{\infty\}$.
 The cusp point set for the corresponding (nondegenerate) tiling in $\T({5,m'})$ is conjugate to $\Q[\lambda] \cup \infty$, where $\lambda$ is the golden mean.
 This contradicts Lemma 10. \vs.1 \nd {\bf Theorem 10}.
-If $m\ne m'$ then $X\subseteq \T({n,m})$ and $Y\subseteq \T({n',m'})$ are not topologically conjugate. \vs.1 \nd Proof: Assume without loss of generality that $m<m'$. $X$ necessarily contains all the degenerate tilings, and in particular contains a tiling invariant under the map $z \to mz$.
+Suppose $X\subseteq \T({n,m})$ is invariant under $\G^n$ and closed, and $Y\subseteq \T({n',m'})$ is invariant under $\G^n$ and closed.
+If $m\ne m'$ then the actions of $\G^n$ on $X$ and $Y$ are not topologically conjugate. \vs.1 \nd Proof: Assume without loss of generality that $m<m'$. $X$ necessarily contains all the degenerate tilings, and in particular contains a tiling invariant under the map $z \to mz$.
 By Lemma 10, any conjugacy would have to take this to a degenerate tiling in $\T({n',m'})$ that is also invariant under $z \to mz$.
 However, under this symmetry, points along the $y$-axis are only moved a distance $\ln(m)$, while any symmetry of a degenerate tiling in $\T({n',m'})$ must move points at least a distance $\ln(m')$. \vs.1 Note that Theorem 9 requires that $X$ contain nondegenerate tilings; if $X$ consists only of degenerate tilings, then $n$ is irrelevant.
 Theorem 10, however, only depends on the existence of degenerate tilings.
 These arise automatically since they are in the orbit closure of every nondegenerate tiling.
 Generalizing Theorem 9 would require knowing more than we do about cusp point sets for Hecke groups. \vs.2 \nd {\bf V. Isomorphism and Uniqueness in Problems of Optimally Dense} \vs0 \nd {\bf Packings} \vs.1 Optimally dense packings, especially tilings of $\E^2$ and $\E^3$, have been important for many years in classifying certain geometric properties of patterns; we refer here to the classification through symmetry groups, the so-called crystallographic symmetries.